I am often asked about my thoughts about Remembrance Day.

 Both Dad & daughter were traumatized.

-The Unit had spent months soldiering in a place full of mines & booby traps that are hard to place on pavement & sidewalks, but grass and foliage were to be feared.
+You need to understand that the father had spent months soldiering in a place full of IEDs, mines & booby traps.
+IEDs are hard to place on pavement & sidewalks, so the ‘bad guys’ would place them in grass and foliage.

-The dad was reacting instinctively to saving his daughter instinctive reaction to seeing her Dad for the first time in over six months.
+The dad was reacting instinctively to saving his daughter’s instinctive reaction to seeing her Dad for the first time in over six months.

 This I think about on Remembrance Day.

-I think of those who came home in a box or came home irreparably changed and their friends and families.
+I think of those who came home in a box or came home irreparably changed, and I think of their friends and families.

-I think of returning soldiers are suffering from some mental health issue, from depression to full-blown PTSD.
+I think of returning soldiers are suffering from some mental health issues, from depression to full-blown PTSD.